Squiddleton/Paradigm/README.md

 ### /wishlist

 Set up notifications when certain in-game cosmetics appear in the Fortnite item shop.
 This information is provided by [Fortnite-API](https://fortnite-api.com/) instead of directly querying the official Epic API.
-The wishlist announcements are sent in the channel set from the `wishlistchannel` option of `/settings edit`. **If the wishlist channel is not sent, no members will be notified in that server.**
+The wishlist announcements are sent in the channel set from the `wishlistchannel` option of `/settings edit`. **If the wishlist channel is not set, no members will be notified in that server.**

 #### /wishlist add